foz/foz.github.com/code_quotes.md

 [Drew Houston](http://www.slideshare.net/gueste94e4c/dropbox-startup-lessons-learned-3836587), CEO of  [Dropbox](http://getdropbox.com), on trying to grow a product through AdWords (which didn't work out well for them)
 > "Search is a way to HARVEST demand, not to CREATE it"

+> Design is not just what it looks like and feels like.
+Design is how it works.
+Steve Jobs